- Course Registration Guide

 The SL Global Politics course explores fundamental political concepts such as power, sovereignty, international relations, human rights, justice, liberty, equality, globalization, economic and political development, sustainability, peace, and conflict in a range of contexts.
 It allows students to develop an understanding of the local, national, regional, international and global dimensions of political activity and processes, as well as to explore political issues affecting their own lives.
 The course helps students to understand abstract political concepts by grounding them in real-world examples and case studies.
 It also invites comparison between such examples and case studies to ensure a more global perspective.

-Throughout the course students will consider units in the basics of International Relations, Human Rights, Development and Peace and Conflict studies.
+Throughout the course students will consider units in the basics of International Relations, Rights and Justice, Development and Sustainability and Peace and Conflict studies.
 While an IB course, this class is designed to be accessible to all kinds of students and those with any interest in political science, especially international relations.
-The course focuses on developments in the last 10 years, but historical context is also considered.
+The course focuses on developments within the students lifetime, but historical context is also considered.

 IB Global Politics HL